-This resolution was introduced on October 2, 1998, in a previous session of Congress, but was not enacted.
+This resolution was introduced on October 2, 1998, in a previous session of Congress, but it did not receive a vote.

 Representative for New Mexico's 3rd congressional district